nodejs/Release/README.md

 codenames is available in [CODENAMES.md](./CODENAMES.md).

 An odd-numbered major release will _only_ receive needed security updates for approximately three months once the subsequent even-numbered major release is cut.
-Otherwise, odd-numbered major releases will cease to recieve updates.
+Otherwise, odd-numbered major releases will cease to receive updates.

 ### LTS Staging Branches